Dangerously in Love: Critical reception

 In a mixed review, Vibe's Jason King said Dangerously in Love occasionally "sounds desperate to reach every demographic".
 Kelefa Sanneh, writing for The New York Times, felt that the album missed the harmonies of Destiny's Child records and that Beyoncé was more effective "when she's got a posse behind her".
 Rob Fitzpatrick of NME called it "a cruel glimpse of a talent that occasionally blazes but is frustratingly inconsistent".
-Uncut called its ballads "self-pitying/self-mythologising", while Q stated: "She has good songs, but no great songs".
-Los Angeles Times writer Natalie Nichols expressed that it "demonstrates vocal finesse [...]
-But, especially on the ballads, [Beyoncé] often drags things out with diva acrobatics".
 The Guardian's Adam Sweeting wrote that "the desperate urge to cover every musical base from dancefloor to soul-ballad means that there is barely a track here with any distinctive identity or even a tune".
 In his consumer guide for The Village Voice, Robert Christgau cited "Yes" and "Baby Boy" as the album's highlights and quipped that the artist was "Dangerously in Love ... with her daddy, the bonus cut reveals—as if we didn't know."
 He gave the album a one-star honorable mention, indicating "a worthy effort consumers attuned to its overriding aesthetic or individual vision may well like."
 In a retrospective review, AllMusic editor Stephen Thomas Erlewine commented that "the first half is good enough to make Dangerously in Love one of the best mainstream urban R&B records released in 2003, and makes a strong case that Beyoncé might be better off fulfilling this destiny instead of reuniting with Destiny".